HandsOnDataViz/book/shape/geojsonio/README.md

 Go to http://geojson.io to explore this open-source web tool to convert, edit, and create GeoJSON map data.
 The tool was originally developed by Tom MacWright, and is supported by Mapbox.com.

-### Convert a CSV spreadsheet of points into GeoJSON
+### Convert a CSV spreadsheet of point data into GeoJSON

 Use any spreadsheet tool and prepare a list of coordinate points (known as features).
 In the column header, you must include the labels **longitude** and **latitude**, in either order.
 Also, you can add more headers to name each point and provide additional information (known as the properties of the features).

 ![](sample-csv-table-screenshot.png)

-Save your spreadsheet in generic CSV format (known as comma separated values). *Hint:* CSV format will save only the first sheet.
-When saving from Microsoft Excel to CSV format, the application may warn you that complex .
-Also, when saving from Excel to CSV, select "Continue" then
+Save your spreadsheet in generic CSV format. *Hint: see [Save Spreadsheet as CSV chapter](/../../transform/csv/) in this book.*

 Download this sample CSV file: [name-longitude-latitude-info.csv](name-longitude-latitude-info.csv)